openaphid/openaphid.github.com/_posts/2020-11-20-build-and-run-telegram-on-xcode-12-x-simulator.md

 It might take a while to finish as it needs to build libraries like openssl, ffmpeg, and webrtc-ios.
 Once it finishes, it opens Xcode IDE with the generated workspace file at `Telegram/Telegram_Buck.xcworkspace`.

-# Build and Run on Simulator
+# Build and Run in Simulator

 It's exciting to see Xcode is running, but there is one last change we need.
-Otherwise, the build process to run on simulator fails with many link stage errors:
+Otherwise, the build process to run in Simulator fails with many link stage errors:

 ```console
 Undefined symbols for architecture x86_64: